-If you chose to configure the Configuration Server during installation, the sample configuration file, confserv.sample, is renamed confserv.onf, and the parameters specified in Steps 9 through 11 are written to this file.
+If you chose to configure the Configuration Server during installation, the sample configuration file, confserv.sample, is renamed confserv.conf, and the parameters specified in Steps 9 through 11 are written to this file.

-If you chose to configure the Configuration Server after installation, you must manually rename the sample file confserv.onf and modify the configuration options before you start Configuration Server.
-Go to the next step.
+If you chose to configure the Configuration Server after installation, you must manually rename the sample file confserv.conf and modify the configuration options before you start Configuration Server.